2012 anti-Japanese demonstrations in China

 Anti-Japanese protesters hoisted the portrait of Mao Zedong in Shenyang on 18 September 2012.

 From August to September 2012, a series of anti-Japanese demonstrations were held across more than 100 cities in the People's Republic of China.
-The main cause of the demonstrations was the escalation of the Senkaku Islands dispute between China and Japan around the time of the anniversary of the Mukden Incident of 1931, which was the de facto catalyst to the Japanese invasion of Manchuria, culminating in a humiliating Chinese defeat and a decisive Japanese victory vis-à-vis total consolidation and annexation of Manchuria.
+The main cause of the demonstrations was the escalation of the Senkaku Islands dispute between China and Japan around the time of the anniversary of the Mukden Incident of 1931, which was the de facto catalyst to the Japanese invasion of Manchuria, culminating in a decisive Japanese victory vis-à-vis total consolidation and annexation of Manchuria.
 Protesters in several cities later became violent and local authorities began arresting demonstrators and banning the demonstrations.

 Background

 The Senkaku Islands (Diaoyu Islands) are offshore islands near Taiwan, and have been a subject of territorial dispute between the governments of China, Taiwan and Japan.
 Prior to the demonstrations, there were many cases of protests over the sovereignty of the islands, most notably those in China in 2005.
 September 18 marks the anniversary of the 1931 Japanese invasion of Manchuria, the memories of which fuel anti-Japanese sentiment in China.

 After the 2010 Senkaku boat collision incident, China stopped exporting rare earths to Japan.